mainmatter/playbook/src/project-procedure/digital-products/README.md

 After kicking off the project, the infrastructure that is going to support the team needs to be set up, as effective tooling is vital for effective collaboration among the stakeholders.
+Ensure tooling is cloud-based and therefore persistent and traceable.
 The main tasks are:

-- deciding and setting up a source control system for maintaining the project's source code; this would usually be a git-based system
+- Deciding and setting up a source control system for maintaining the project's source code; this would usually be a git-based system
-- deciding and setting up a system for maintaining and collaborating on design assets; we recommend using a system that allows maintaining assets like source code with branching, pull request and review mechanisms
+- Deciding and setting up a system for maintaining and collaborating on design source files; we recommend using software that allows for component-based design, and a system that allows maintaining assets like source code with branching, pull request and review mechanisms
-- deciding and setting up a system for maintaining and collaborating on documents (e.g. user stories, etc.); this system should support versioning and commenting for effective collaboration
+- Deciding and setting up a system for maintaining and collaborating on documents (e.g. user stories, etc.); this system should support versioning and commenting for effective collaboration
-- setting up a shared communication channel that fosters traceable group communication; while the particular tool of choice is not relevant, we advice against relying on email and for using a realtime system instead
+- Setting up a shared communication channel that fosters traceable group communication; while the particular tool of choice is not relevant, we advice against relying on email and for using a realtime system instead
-- ensuring all project stakeholders have access to all of these tools and will receive notifications when they are assigned tasks or are mentioned by others
+- Ensuring all project stakeholders have access to all of these tools and will receive notifications when they are assigned tasks or are mentioned by others

 Effective tooling and usage of it is critical for all teams, on-site or remote.